akveg-map/akveg-database/README.md

 The AKVEG Database is updated at least once a quarter.
 If you need a static version of the data, you can export your query results to a CSV file.

-Changes related to datasets and the database schema are recorded in the [CHANGELOG](CHANGELOG.md), while changes related to the taxonomic standard are documented in a separate [TAXONOMY CHANGELOG](CHANGELOG_TAXONOMY.md).
+Changes related to the code repository are recorded in the [CHANGELOG](CHANGELOG.md), while changes related to the taxonomic standard are documented in the [TAXONOMY CHANGELOG](CHANGELOG_TAXONOMY.md).
+Changes related to datasets and the database schema are documented in the `database_version` table of the database.

 ## Navigating the Repository 📂